 Bird Watching on Marco Island

 Marco Island’s beautiful birds are one of the island’s greatest assets.
 Bird watching on Marco Island is especially rewarding.
-There are so many species native to the island.
+There are many species native to the island.

 There are many birds which are native to Marco Island and the southern Florida area.
 Some birds that are more common on Marco Island include the white egret, osprey, pelican, bald eagle and burrowing owl.